Jun, Jul, Aug, Sep

 After touring the world fulfilling my dreams, I have put together all the knowledge gained and a strong background as a mountain guide to become one of the most versatile, dedicated and professional guides in the Pyrenees.

-My resume has technical trainings in mountain medicine, snow studies, search and rescue complete training, meteorology and botany.
+My resume has technical training in mountain medicine, snow studies, search and rescue complete training, meteorology and botany.

 I spend the winters enjoying the unique snow conditions in the Aran Valley, as a ski touring and freeride Guide, and summers climbing the countless areas of excellent rock, either granite, limestone or conglomerate in the Pyrenees.
 I also spend a lot of time in Iceland during the summer guiding my friends and clients across these incredible landscapes.